 Festival Theatre Edinburgh

-Scotland’s capital is has a vibrant cultural scene worth exploring, which is easy when you’re staying in Radisson Blu Hotel, Edinburgh, located on the historic Royal Mile, just ten minutes’ walk from both the Playhouse and Festival Theatre.
+The Edinburgh Playhouse has a long history and is the UK’s largest working theatre, seating more than 3,000 guests over three levels.
+The theatre was originally a cinema but today it’s the home of many famous musicals.
+Scotland’s capital has a vibrant cultural scene worth exploring, which is easy when you’re staying in Radisson Blu Hotel, Edinburgh City Centre, located on the historic Royal Mile, just ten minutes’ walk from both the Playhouse and Festival Theatre.

 Gala Theatre, Durham

 If you find yourself in the northern part of England, like Durham, you’re in luck.
 The Gala Theatre is a stellar venue with a great variety of productions.
-Whether you prefer comedy, dance music or drama, there will be something on the programme that you’ll thoroughly enjoy.
-This season, you can see Rome and Juliet’s tragic love story live on the stage, the classic King Lear, Miss Saigon or the opera production of Xerxes.
+Whether you prefer comedy, dance music or drama, there will be something on the programme that you’ll enjoy.
+Spend an unforgettable night in the theatre and head back home to the nearby Radisson Blu Hotel, Durham, just a six-minute walk from the venue.

-Royal Exchange Theatre
+Royal Exchange Theatre, Manchester

-Bord Gáis Energy Theatre
+Bord Gáis Energy Theatre, Dublin

-The Old Vic
+The Old Vic, London

 Perhaps one of the most famous theatres in London, the Globe is worth a visit when you’re in town.
 The venue, built in 1599 by Shakespeare’s playing company, the Lord Chamberlain’s Men was destroyed in a fire but resurrected in 1614.
 This is the premiere destination to relish in the talent of some of the world’s best playwrights.
 Naturally, the programme represents the classic Shakespeare plays like A Midsummer Night’s Dream, Macbeth and The Merchant of Venice.

-Leicester Square Theatres
+Leicester Square Theatres, London

 Leicester Square is a stellar West End spot in itself, an entertainment area full of attractions, cinemas and restaurants.
 Secondly, it is filled to the brim with quality venues showing some of the most popular shows in the world.
 Stop by Chinatown Market, head to the National Gallery or walk the Leicester Square Garden before taking your seat before the stage of one of these legendary venues:

 The Garrick Theatre